 You can save stories into customized lists for reading later or sharing with friends.
 For example, I have a few lists, including the best of my Write Now interviews and a collection of submission guides for Medium publications.

-Lists, indicated by the bookmark icon, provides a great way to save a story for later.
-The story will remain in your list for as long as you want and, if you’re a paying Medium member, provide offline access to read the content.
+Lists, indicated by the bookmark icon, provide a great way to save a story for later.
+The story will remain on your list for as long as you want (unless the author deletes it) and provide offline access to read the content if you’re a paying Medium member.

-Awesome!
-Writers enjoy hearing from readers, and Medium has easy ways to connect: private notes, highlights, and responses.
+Medium provides easy ways to connect with writers: private notes, highlights, and responses.

 Private notes (only available on a desktop browser)